Christian M. 6 min read

 The first aspect of redundancy considers using more than one broadband connection type because different technologies are less likely to fail simultaneously because they use different networks.

-For example, your business may rely on full fibre broadband for its principal bandwidth requirements while having satellite broadband as a backup.
+For example, your company may rely on full fibre business broadband for its principal bandwidth requirements while having satellite broadband as a backup.
 Satellite networks run separately from fibre optic networks like Openreach or KCOM, making their simultaneous failure unlikely.

 The choice of connection types will depend on the size and type of your business.
 Small businesses broadband customers will likely rely on a mobile 4G connection to support their principal fibre or cable connection.
 This simple setup can even be built-in to modern routers, such as BT‘s “unbreakable broadband.”